jjoej15/letterboxd-recs/README.md

 - When applying filters, program must scrape info about films dynamically.
 Algorithm gives 1000 top recommendations, then find the 50 highest ones that also meet the filter conditions.
 - This is why applying genre filters can cause program to take a long time to run.
 - When applying popularity filters, most of the work is done already since we have the popularity rankings in films.csv, but some films that weren't listed on Letterboxd's film page can slip through the cracks which is why it's necessary to scrape info about film popularity dynamically as well.
+- Also included option to exclude films in user's watchlist.
+When checked, application scrapes user watchlist and excludes films in it from being recommended.
+User watchlist must be unprivated.

 ## Technologies Used